clementvidon/Makefile_tutor/README.md

 .PHONY: update
 ```

-- The **`update` rule** will **update the repository** to its last version, as well
+- The `update` rule will **update the git repository** to its last version, as
-  as its submodules. `stash` commands saves eventual uncommitted changes and put
+  well as its *git submodules*. `stash` commands saves eventual uncommitted
-  them back in place once the update is done.
+  changes and put them back in place once the update is done.

 # Sources